- Usa commands like pactl info and inxi -A to check if PipeWire is the active server.

 Arch Linux and Manjaro

-In Arch and derivatives, such as Manjaro, It's quite easy to take down PulseAudio and PipeWire at the same time if you don't follow a clear plan.especially if you were coming from a previous installation with JACK and custom scripts.
+In Arch and derivatives, such as Manjaro, it's quite easy to get rid of PulseAudio and PipeWire at the same time if you don't follow a clear plan , especially if you came from a previous installation with JACK and custom scripts.

-If you want to switch to PipeWire on Manjaro and leave PulseAudio behind, a typical strategy is Uninstall pulseaudio and add the appropriate PipeWire packages.
-For example: uterine
+If you want to switch to PipeWire on Manjaro and move away from PulseAudio, a typical strategy is to uninstall PulseAudio and add the appropriate PipeWire packages .
+For example:

 sudo pacman -Rdd pulseaudio